F5Networks/f5-ci-docs/docs/cloudfoundry/index.rst

 The Cloud Foundry :ref:`Application Manifest <create-application-manifest>` file provides the means of identifying the BIG-IP policies, profiles, etc., you want to apply.
 Some policy and profile configurations only apply to L7 (HTTP) virtual servers.
 See the `cf-bigip-ctlr configuration parameters`_ table for more information.

-.. tip:: See :ref:`apply-policies-profiles` for an example using "x-forwarded-for" and "x-forwarded-proto" headers.
+.. tip:: See :ref:`cf-apply-policies-profiles` for an example using "x-forwarded-for" and "x-forwarded-proto" headers.

 .. _cf-key-concepts: